-Understanding what it means when some cookware is said to be "reactive" and some is said to be "non-reactive" is a simple lesson in chemistry.
+Understanding what it means when some cookware is said to be "reactive", and some are said to be "non-reactive" is a simple lesson in chemistry.

 When Not to Use Reactive Cookware

-Cast iron is considered to be reactive, but the quick cooking of acidic foods in a well-seasoned cast iron pan doesn't usually cause any problems.
-Ingested iron is usually much less harmful than ingested aluminum or copper.
+Cast iron is considered to be reactive, but the quick cooking of acidic foods in a well-seasoned cast-iron pan doesn't usually cause any problems.
 A non-reactive but poorly heating stainless steel pan may be copper clad on the bottom to make it a better conductor of heat.
 Glass is one of the most non-reactive substances that can be used for cookware, but it is a poor conductor of heat.